MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/customize-the-office-fluent-ribbon-by-using-a-managed-com-add-in.md

 4. At the end of the public class **Connect** statement, add a comma, and then type **IRibbonExtensibility**.

    > [!NOTE]
-   > You can use Microsoft IntelliSense to insert interface methods for you.
+   > Use Microsoft IntelliSense to insert interface methods for you.
 For example, at the end of the public class **Connect** statement, type **IRibbonExtensibility**, right-click and point to **Implement Interface**, and then choose **Implement Interface Explicitly**.
 This adds a stub for the **GetCustomUI** method.
 The implementation looks similar to the following code.

    ```cs
       string IRibbonExtensibility.GetCustomUI(string RibbonID)